apache/doris-website/versioned_docs/version-2.0/table-design/data-partition.md

   The range of reserved history periods.
 It should be in the form of `[yyyy-MM-dd,yyyy-MM-dd],[...,...]` while the `dynamic_partition.time_unit` is "DAY, WEEK, MONTH and YEAR".
 And it should be in the form of `[yyyy-MM-dd HH:mm:ss,yyyy-MM-dd HH:mm:ss],[...,...]` while the dynamic_partition.time_unit` is "HOUR".
 And no more spaces expected.
 The default value is `"NULL"`, which means it is not set.

   Let us give an example.
-Suppose today is 2021-09-06，partitioned by day, and the properties of dynamic partition are set to:
+Suppose today is 2021-09-06, partitioned by day, and the properties of dynamic partition are set to:

   ```time_unit="DAY/WEEK/MONTH/YEAR", end=3, start=-3, reserved_history_periods="[2020-06-01,2020-06-20],[2020-10-31,2020-11-15]"```.